wikimedia/operations-software-netbox/docs/models/ipam/vlan.md

 ### Q-in-Q Role

+!!! info "This field was introduced in NetBox v4.2."

 For VLANs which comprise a Q-in-Q/IEEE 802.1ad topology, this field indicates whether the VLAN is treated as a service or customer VLAN.

 ### Q-in-Q Service VLAN

+!!! info "This field was introduced in NetBox v4.2."

 The designated parent service VLAN for a Q-in-Q customer VLAN.
 This may be set only for Q-in-Q custom VLANs.